-Year 10 and Sixth Form students have the opportunity to apply to become Peer Mentors and make a difference in the life of the lower school both academically and pastorally.
+Further up in the school, Year 10 and Sixth Form students can apply to become Peer Mentors and make a difference in the life of the lower school, both academically and pastorally.

-Interviews take place in July each year and the successful candidates are notified by letter.
-Training, developed by Child Line, takes place at the beginning of the Autumn term.
-Training Skills include Communication, Listening skills & Personal space, Working alongside other people, Supporting others, Problem solving, Diversity, Team building and Confidentiality.
+Applications are handed out at the beginning of autumn term each year and the successful candidates are notified by letter.
+Successful mentors receive training to support and equip them with their peer mentoring sessions.
+Training Skills include Communication, Active Listening skills & Personal space, Working alongside other people, Supporting others, Problem solving, Diversity, Team building, setting SMART targets and Confidentiality.

 Peer Mentors have a positive influence on students in the following ways: